blackbeard789/WallStreetWizzards/README.md

 https://airflow.apache.org/

 #### DAGs
-The DAGs have to be inserted in the DAG folder of the apache airflow installation in pyhton.
+The DAGs have to be inserted in the DAG folder of the apache airflow installation in python.
 The following files are the needed DAGs:
 - alphavantage_news_daily.py
 - alphavantage_news_hist.py
 - yfinance_prices_current.py